danwolfgang/mt-plugin-more-custom-fields/readme.md

       </mt:If>
     </mt:SelectedEntriesOrPages>

-*Note: Because Entries and Pages use the same base object type, Entry, many of the Entry tags can be used for Pages.*
+*Note: Because Entries and Pages use the same base object type, `entry`, many of the Entry tags can be used for Pages.*

 ## Selected Assets